mendix/docs/content/best-practices/architecture/integration/service-integration.md

 These are the reasons for this setup:

 * The support app already deals with cases and the distribution of tasks
-* If there is an issue, the end-user is likely to call support
+* If there is an issue, the organization is likely to call support

 For more information on process orchestration and case management, see [Workflow Integration](workflow-integration).